domvq/Paramedic-Ai/README.md

 └── launch_paramedic_ai.bat
 ```

-Some files may be optional depending on the current version of the project.
+The exact contents may vary depending on the current version of the repository.

 ---